High-throughput phenotyping: a platform to accelerate legume crop improvement

 General Information

 This workshop is planned as a satellite event to the ILS Conference 5, Dubrovnik 2026 and will take place on 08 June 2026.
+It is organised by the Research and Development of Plant Genetic Resources for Sustainable Agriculture, Center of Excellence for Biodiversity and Molecular Plant Breeding (CoE CroP-Bio-Div), Zagreb, Croatia (PK.1.1.10.0008)

 The workshop is primarily targeted at MSc and PhD students, as well as postdoctoral researchers, who are interested in modern plant phenotyping approaches and the analysis of complex phenotypic datasets.